-For the pumpkin soup topping, I blend hazelnuts with curry powder and a little brown sugar: it is a delicious!
+This time, I tried something new, a little contamination from here and there.
+I blended hazelnuts with curry powder and a little brown sugar: it was delicious!

 - 2 cups peeled pumpkin cut in big chunks